-In the years prior to 2021, there were limited complaints related to foam degradation, which Philips' subsidiary Philips Respironics evaluated and addressed on a case-by-case basis.
-Potential concerns relating to the emission of volatile organic compounds began to surface more recently.
-When Philips became aware of the issue and its potential significance in early 2021, actions were taken leading to the recall notification/field safety notice in June of 2021.
+In the years prior to 2021, complaints related to possible foam degradation were evaluated and addressed by Philips' subsidiary Philips Respironics on a case-by-case basis.
+When Philips became aware of the issue and its potential significance in early 2021, actions were taken leading to the recall notification/field safety notice\ in June of 2021.

-Can you comment on the Medical Device Reports that Philips Respironics has filed for this recall notification/field safety notice?
+Can you comment on the Medical Device Reports that Philips Respironics has filed for this recall notification/field safety notice\?